 Detention of Vulnerable Asylum Seekers

-This project investigated and analysed vulnerability in detained asylum seekers and irregular migrants – both the way in which pre-existing vulnerable groups cope with detention, and the way in which detention can enable vulnerability in persons who do not otherwise possess officially recognised vulnerabilities and special needs.
+This project investigated and analysed vulnerability of detained asylum seekers and irregular migrants – both the way in which pre-existing vulnerable groups cope with detention, and the way in which detention can enable vulnerability in persons who do not otherwise possess officially recognised vulnerabilities and special needs.

 In partnership with NGOs in 23 EU Member States, JRS Europe oversaw the collection of 685 one-on-one interviews with detainees.
 The size and scope of the sample reveals that, despite the diversity of personal circumstances of the detainees, detention does have a common negative effect upon the persons who experience it.
 In addition to detainees, project partners interviewed detention centre staff and partners , and conducted a survey of asylum and immigration laws in each country.